-Despite the significant progress made by Tanzania in addressing all forms of malnutrition among children under five over the last decade, the prevalence of chronic malnutrition in the country is still categorised as “very high”, with stunting at 34%.
-The country has a population of 57.9 million people, and suffers from high rates of micronutrient deficiencies, with one third of children deficient in iron and vitamin A. The health consequences due to lack of essential micronutrients such as vitamin A, iron, zinc, folic acid and iodine can range from severe physical disabilities to life-threatening disorders.
-Also, a double burden of malnutrition is emerging where undernutrition co-exists with the rapidly increasing problem of overweight, obesity and related conditions such as hypertension, and type 2 diabetes.
+Despite the significant progress made by Tanzania in addressing all forms of malnutrition among children under five over the last decade, the prevalence of chronic malnutrition in the country is still high, with stunting at 30% (Ministry of Health and National Bureau of Statistics, 2022).
+The country has a population of 64 million people (Tanzania National Population Census, 2022), and suffers from high rates of micronutrient deficiencies, with one-third of children deficient in iron and vitamin A (Tanzania Demographic Health Survey, 2016).

 The health consequences due to a lack of essential micronutrients such as vitamin A, iron, zinc, folic acid, and iodine can range from severe physical disabilities to life-threatening disorders.
 Also, a triple burden of malnutrition is emerging where undernutrition co-exists with the rapidly increasing problem of overweight/obesity, hidden hunger, and related conditions such as hypertension, and type 2 diabetes.
 28 percent of women of reproductive age (15 to 49) are overweight or obese, a 7 percent increase from 2010 (World Food Program, 2017).